static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U7>            <<U1>  <float64>

 Similarly, some types of concatenation (horizontal, axis-1 concatenation on aligned indices) can be done without copying data.
-Concatenating a ``Series`` to this ``Frame`` does not require copying underlying data to the new ``Frame``: it simply holds references to the data already allocated.
+Concatenating a ``Series`` to this ``Frame`` does not require copying underlying data to the new ``Frame``: it simply holds references to the already-allocated data.

 >>> s = sf.Series.from_dict(dict(charm=0.666, strange=-0.333), name='charge')
 >>> sf.Frame.from_concat((f, s), axis=1)